jhonathan-humnel/crossview-surface-diffusion/docker/README.md

 # Docker setup

-This docker setup is tested on Ubunu20.04.
+This docker setup is tested on Ubuntu 20.04.

 make sure you are under directory yourworkspace/Wonder3D/